Huegoxaga/notes/music/logic-pro.md

   - `X-Fade` - Do x-fade when overlap
   - `no overlap`
 - Select a drummer sound track section, in its setting panel, check `follow` beside `Kick & Snare` and select a track to let the drumer follow the kick and snare base on a certain audio recording
+- Right click a drummer region and select `Convert -> Convert to MIDI Region` for detailed editing
+- Right click on empty track can create a MIDI region, so it can be edited using the Piano Roll Editor
 - Click Tools are used when mouse is clicked on the sound track
   - Click tools can be set for left click and `Command + Click` in the track tool bar
   - Right click can be set as another tool in `Preference->General..`, `Right Mouse Button` in the `Edit` tab